PGP Key Details

 In the first step of being paid by Tormarket, you can mix the funds a little by reducing the frequency of your payment schedule.
 When paid once a week for example it will be harder for the buyer to see which payment out of the Tormarket wallet was to you.

 The cheapest and less risky way is to self mix (rather than using an anonymous service) but the process is time consuming.
 This is done by holding accounts on several websites that allow bitcoin transfer into a pool of funds and out again as different coins.
 For example, crypto exchanges.
 Using TOR or a proxy when using the websites means no site will know the user identity.
-Funds are sent through a chain of wallets.
-The wallets can be any online service that allows you to store bitcoin such as localbitcoins, exchanges, Bitpay etc.
+Funds are sent through a chain of these exchanges.

 This is analogous to having multiple bank accounts with anonymous identities.
 As the funds flow through the chain of accounts it becomes very hard to trace without co-operation from all the companies to provide their log files of transactions in and out.
 The more wallets in the chain the harder is it for someone to get all the logs.
 Using geographically diverse websites will help more (ie China, Russia, Venezuela) because no juristiction has authority everywhere.
 You would need to vary the amounts throughout the process.

-Other methods can be used such as coinjoin algorithm which is implemented in the Wasabi wallet and JoinMarket wallet.
+Other methods can be used such as coinjoin algorithm which is implemented in the Wasabi wallet (highly recommended) and JoinMarket wallet.
 Avoid using mixing services (aka tumblers) like Helix because it is not known how effective they are.
 Some of these services have failed to adequately mix coins.

 The majority of the order processing code has been in use since Sept 2015 and is well tested.
 As a multi-vendor market it has been running since early 2018.

 The architecture consists basically of two separate systems.

 - The public system running the market web server and TOR has no bitcoin private keys stored.
 It only holds a list of payment address strings in the database.
 The market server provides an API for retrieving data about payments owing.